acgessler/rust-persistent-kv/README.md

 Under the hood, the store implements persistence via a write-ahead log that is periodically compacted into snapshots.
 Where possible, it employs parallel reads/writes to make best use of modern flash/SSD drives.
-By default, past snapshots are kept but there is a CLI to prune snapshots down to a target number of backups.
-Other ephemeral data, such as failed snapshots or past write logs are automatically deleted.

 See [main crate documentation](src/lib.rs) for design goals, data management and performance tuning.